-One of my favorite things about fall is gorgeous Fuyu persimmons, so I try to always have one or two in the fruit bowl on the counter.
+One of my favorite things about fall and winter is gorgeous Fuyu persimmons, so I try to always have one or two in the fruit bowl on the counter.
 From there, I can start almost any sort of salad.
 Fuyus are the firm variety of persimmon, and can be eaten out of hand or sliced like an apple.
 They make a wonderful salad addition with their sweet crunch.

 To my persimmon, I added some ready-to-eat edamame for protein, a blood orange and yellow bell pepper for color, some dried cranberries for a sweet pop and deep red, and some toasted pine nuts for crunch.

 The simplest vinaigrette with a pinch of smoked sea salt married everything, giving me a nutritious lunch salad that was packed with flavor and texture and the colors of the rainbow.

 Leftovers are great for the school or work lunch bag the next day.

 Let’s make it, shall we?